zhxqaq/yolov8pose-ela/README.md

 # yolov8pose-ela

-We will upload our code and data set by January 1, 2025.
+We will upload our code and dataset by January 1, 2025.